-e&'s sound financial position, exceptional brand and reputation, and our new operating model support our ambition to accelerate growth organically and by acquisitions that will prospects will be a top priority in our agenda.
+e&'s sound financial position, exceptional brand and reputation, and our new operating model support our ambition to accelerate growth organically and by acquisitions that will scale the business and expand our footprint.
+Pursuing attractive, value-accretive M&A prospects will be a top priority in our agenda.
 At the same time, we will focus on growing local currency revenues in all our markets and maintaining the momentum in cash flow generation and profitability.